+American fantasies: This subject has only picked up more resonance since we first brought you these interviews in fall 2018.
 If you’ve been feeling like the lines are blurring between the America you imagined and the America we all live with, take a listen.
 We found some incredible artists and writers addressing the magical thinking and fantasies that shaped our world.

 Ever visited the Willamette Meridian?
 Tucked away in a tiny state park on Portland’s Skyline Drive, you’ll find a little metal plate that marks the meridian line around which all other Oregon mapping lines are organized.
 We begin this week’s journey here, considering the expansionist imaginings that gave rise to modern-day Oregon.

 Artist Abigail DeVille creates macro-sized art installations that bring stories of marginalized communities to vivid life.
 Her site specific works — like “The American Future,” which was on view at PICA this winter — use found objects, architectural forms, and natural materials.
 They’re fantastically complex and immersive, inviting you to stroll around, or sit and contemplate her inquiries into the most highly redacted American narratives.

 “The American Future” took a full year of preparation and research.
 Taking as her point of departure the ideals of Thomas Jefferson, DeVille structured the exhibit around massive forms recalling Monticello and other neoclassical archetypes.
 But her assemblies juxtapose these powerful forms with reminders that American philosophies haven’t always matched up with American practice — from Jefferson’s slaveholding to modern-day Portland’s breathtaking housing crisis (the installation incorporated thousands of back issues of “Street Roots,” Portland’s weekly street newspaper).